 A 45 hectare green masterplan for Newtown as part of the 'Going Green for a Living' project.
-The scheme includes a destination play park, cafe, mountain bike trail, allotments, bmx track, events space, canoe facilities and native tree and wildlflower planting.
+The Green Infrastructure scheme includes a destination play park, cafe, mountain bike trail, allotments, bmx track, events space, canoe facilities and native tree and wildlflower planting.
 The proposals, developed with local architects and stakeholders, secured National Lottery funding of over £1m and will help Newtown make the most of its green spaces, benefiting the community, local economy and wildlife.
 See a news story about the project here.

 Lingard Styles were part of the design team for the extension and development of the largest contemporary arts gallery in the region.
 The gallery occupies a central position, overlooking a park within the largest town in mid-Wales